Using Lean Construction to cut out construction waste

-There are fundamental lean construction principles that direct the methods of firms to aid in achieving a successfully completed lean project:
+There are fundamental lean construction principles that direct the methods and processes of firms to aid in achieving a successfully completed lean project:

 The collective parts of a construction project including the owner, architect, engineers, general contractor, subcontractors, and suppliers are brought together to develop a detailed definition of what the customer values (and why) in order to create processes in accordance with achieving these values.